There are a few downsides to Split Tickets, but these are usually more than balanced out by the money you save with them.

 Where they are available for regular tickets, Etickets are also available for Split Tickets – which can help dealing with the extra organisation required.

-Another thing to be aware of is that Railboard keeps a commission of up to 15% of the saving we find, which goes towards running and developing the app.
-This commission is called the “Share of saving fee”.
+Another thing to be aware of is that Railboard keeps a small commission of up to 15% of the saving we find, which goes towards running and developing the app.